 You can view, create, edit, and delete various kinds of PDF notes, drawings, highlights, and markups.
-All annotations that you create or edit in GoodReader - notes, highlights, markups, and drawings - are saved in a PDF file so that you can see them later on a computer or in another copy of GoodReader on your colleague`s device.
+All PDF Annotations that you create or edit in GoodReader are saved in the PDF file so that you can see them later on a computer or in another copy of GoodReader on your colleague`s device.

-iPad only: In addition to the popup menus, you can use the Side Menu that appears when the navigation menu is on.
-There`s the "pin" button on that menu.
+iPad only: In addition to the popup menus, you can use the Side Menu that appears when the main menu is on.
+There`s a "pin" button on that menu.
 Use it to force this menu to be always on-screen for some massive annotating job, then close it when you`re done.

 Just memorize the following very simple rule: one of two gestures (quick tap or tap & hold) should always work.
 If one of them doesn`t, try another.

-Besides self-explanatory text buttons, there are graphical buttons on the annotations menu:
+Besides self-explanatory text buttons, there are graphical buttons on the annotation menu:

 - Add Bookmark, Typewriter, Popup Note, Highlight, Underline, Squiggly Underline, Strikeout, Line, Arrow, Rectangle, Oval, Eraser, Freehand Drawing.

-While you can move a note or draw with a popup menu, there`s a more natural way to do it.
+While you can move a note or drawing via a popup menu, there`s a more natural way to do it.
 Tap and hold a note or drawing for a while, then start moving it without releasing your finger.

 You can see a summary of all annotations in a file by opening Locations window with this button:

-Enter your name in the Author field in application settings, PDF section, and all annotations that you create tagged with this name.
-This name appears in a summary list.
+Enter your name in the Author field in PDF Settings, and all annotations you create will be tagged with this name.
+Also, the name will appear in a summary list.

-iPad only: Freehand drawing tool can work in two different modes - a "normal" mode, in which you draw with your finger over a PDF page, and a special drawing mode with the Handwriting Zoom Window, which allows to draw tiny details in a large zoomed window, while seeing an overview of an entire page.
+iPad only: Freehand drawing tool can work in two different modes - a "normal" mode, in which you draw with your finger over a PDF page, and a special drawing mode with the Handwriting Zoom Window which allows you to draw tiny details in a large zoomed window while seeing an overview of the entire page.

-When doing a freehand draw in a normal mode, you can zoom or pan a page with two fingers.
-It can be useful when creating a long handwritten note that doesn`t fit on one screen. iPad only: The same gesture works in the "markup" mode that activated via the Side Menu`s markup buttons - Highlight, Underline.
+When drawing in the normal mode, you can zoom or pan a page with two fingers.
+It can be useful when creating a long handwritten note that doesn`t fit on one screen.

 Many types of annotations, including drawings (lines, arrows, freehand drawings), can have a text comment associated with them.
 GoodReader allows you to view those comments and edit almost all of them.